Apple iPhone 17 Pro vs Apple iPhone SE (3rd Gen)

 Frequently Asked Questions

-Apple iPhone 17 Pro excels if you value brightest 6.3-inch display ever (3000 nits peak outdoor).
-Apple iPhone SE (3rd Gen) is better if you prioritize most affordable entry point into the new iphone ecosystem.
-Pick based on your budget and daily use.
+Apple iPhone 17 Pro is the better choice if you prioritize brightest 6.3-inch display ever (3000 nits peak outdoor).
+Apple iPhone SE (3rd Gen) wins if you value most affordable entry point into the new iphone ecosystem.
+Both are rated highly (4.8★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure